NicolasBernaerts/tasmota/README.md

 Some Tasmota firmware extensions used with OpenHab.

-**tasmota-discover** is a simple bash script to list all tasmota devices available on the same LAN.
+**tasmota-discover** is a simple bash script to list all devices (tasmota and others) available on the same LAN.

 **tasmota-flash** is a simple bash script to erase and/or flash ESP8266 and ESP32 decices.